jan3zk/forced_alignment/docs/overlap_analysis.md

    - Number and percentage of "af" marks that overlap with prosodic unit boundaries

 2. Group overlaps:
-   - Number and percentage of overlaps for each main group (TI, TQ, TR, I, C, ...)
+   - Number and percentage of overlaps for each main group (TI, TQ, TR, I, C)

 3. Subgroup overlaps:
    - Number and percentage of overlaps for each subgroup